-Miyazu, a city in northern Kyoto Prefecture is best known for one of the Three Views of Japan (日本三景, Nihon Sankei) – Amanohashidate.
-The 3.6 km long sandbar with the surrounding nature is one of the celebrated scenic sites in Japan that most Japanese would love to visit at least once in their life.
-But when one attraction being so famous, other spots that have their special charm nearby can be easily overlooked.
+Miyazu is a city in northern Kyoto Prefecture best known for one of the Three Views of Japan (日本三景, Nihon Sankei) – Amanohashidate.
+The 3.6 km long sandbar with the surrounding nature is considered one of Japan’s celebrated scenic sites.
+So it shouldn’t be a surprise if most Japanese want to this place at least once in their life.
+As this attraction is so popular amongst tourists, other spots nearby can be easily overlooked.

-So below we have chosen the top three attractions that you can make a detour to before Amanohashidate managed to woo you over!
+So below, we have chosen the top three attractions where you can make a detour to before Amanohashidate woos you over!

 Kanabiki Falls (金引の滝)

-From the car park, it is around a 5 – 10 minutes hike with a couple of small waterfalls along the way.
-Remember to put a 100 yen coin into the wooden donation box at the entrance of the promenade to fund the ongoing maintenance of the spot.
+From the car park, it is around a 5 to 10-minute walk with a couple of small waterfalls along the way.
+Remember to put a 100 yen coin into the wooden donation box at the entrance of the promenade to help fund the ongoing maintenance of the spot.

-Instead of water falling from a cliff, Kanabiki Falls has the water just split into two streams and flowing down from a big rock.
-The stream on the right is called “Odaki (男滝)” and “Medaki (女滝)” is the one at the left.
+Instead of having water falling from a cliff, Kanabiki Falls consists of water being split into two separate streams flowing down from a single large rock.
+The stream on the right is called “Odaki (男滝),” and “Medaki (女滝)” is the one on the left.

-From a boarder aspect, apart from the 40 metres tall and 20 metres wide main waterfall in the picture, the Hakuryū no Taki Falls (白龍の滝) and Garyū no Taki Falls (臥龍の滝) at the downstream that you will see on the way up, they are also collectively known as Kanabiki Falls.
+From a border aspect, apart from it being 40 meters tall and 20 meters wide, as pictured on the right, there is the Hakuryū no Taki Falls (白龍の滝) and Garyū no Taki Falls (臥龍の滝) at the downstream that you will see on the way up.
+They are collectively known as Kanabiki Falls.

-With a shallow waterfall basin, Kanabiki Falls is perfect to escape the summer heat that you can safely enjoy the natural shower of cool water by simply standing underneath the waterfall.
+With a shallow waterfall basin, Kanabiki Falls is the perfect location for you to escape the summer heat.
+Enjoy a quick shower by just simply standing underneath the waterfall!

 How to Get to Kanabiki Falls

-- A 30 mins’ walk away from Miyazu Station (宮津駅)
+- A 30-minute walk away from Miyazu Station (宮津駅)

-- A 20 mins’ walk from Miyamura Station (宮村駅)
+- A 20-minute walk from Miyamura Station (宮村駅)

-- You can also take a taxi from either Miyazu Station or Miyamura Station that will cost around 1,000 yen
+- You can also take a taxi from either Miyazu Station or Miyamura Station, which will cost around 1,000 yen

 ☛ The waterfall’s car park only has a capacity of around 10 cars